Autotrader cars

 While most cars are compatible with E10 fuel, some cars manufactured before 2011 may not be compatible with E10 and require you to use E5 petrol instead.

-You can do a quick and easy E10 compatibility check on gov.uk for free if you’re unsure about whether your car’s compatible with E10 fuel grade or not.
-You can use this E10 petrol check service to confirm its compatibility with vans, motorcycles and mopeds.
-You can also check if your vehicle is compatible with E10 petrol by checking the user manual or asking the manufacturer.
+If you’re unsure about compatibility, you can do a quick and easy E10 compatibility check on gov.uk for free.
+This E10 petrol check service will confirm compatibility with vans, motorcycles and mopeds.
+You can also check whether your vehicle is compatible with E10 petrol by checking the user manual or asking the manufacturer.

 E10 fuel may not be compatible with some of the classic cars and older cars, as well as cars using a carburettor.
 Again, you can use gov.uk’s E10 checker to find out whether your car can run on E10 fuel or not.